 I turn the sweet, fruity and powerful New Orleans cocktail into a martini with my Hurricane Martini Recipe.
 You’ll be transformed into the French Quarter with one sip of the familiar cocktail flavors.
 Laissez Les bons temps rouler!

 I’ve mentioned before how much I enjoy martinis.
 Funny thing, it’s not really because I actually like drinking them; it’s because I think they’re elegant.
 Now, don’t get me wrong, I do like drinking them too.
 Holding a martini just looks classy.
 I’ve loved a martini since Carrie Bradshaw made the Cosmopolitan popular on Sex and the City.

 Recently, Hubs and I were reminiscing about New Orleans.
 If you’ve never been, it truly is a town to experience.
-I think it’s the first organic foodie town.
-Organic as in it wasn’t planned, the food culture there dates back for centuries and has grown to have a very unique food culture.

 A Hurricane is a sweet, fruity cocktail with a lot of rum.
 It’s similar to a daiquiri and tastes like spiked Hawaiian punch to me.
 The Hurricane was developed by New Orleans bar owner Pat O’Brien as a way to use the abundance of rum he had.
 He served them in hurricane lamp shaped glasses; this cocktail caught on and has been a New Orleans favorite since the 1940s.